How can I assemble my Telraam v1?

-You have bought a Telraam via Gotron and you have chosen for the "Do it yourself package".
-You have received your device?
-Now, you have to assemble your Telraam.
+You have bought a Telraam v1 via Gotron and you have chosen for the "Do it yourself package" or you sourced the components separately yourself.
+Now, you have to assemble your Telraam v1.

 Here is the list of the components you have received:

 - Black box (delivered in two parts, see here more details)

 - Raspberry Pi 3 A+ (miniature computer - see here more details)

 - Raspberry Pi power cable